nodejs/nodejs.dev/src/documentation/0056-node-with-typescript/index.md

 Now we can compile it to JavaScript using `tsc` command in the terminal.
 Let's do it!

-Assuming that our file is named `example.ts` the command would like like that:
+Assuming that our file is named `example.ts` the command would like that:

 ```bash
 tsc example.ts